DNA (deoxyribonucleic acid): molecular instructions that guide how all living things develop and function...more

 Mathematician: a person who studies the relationships between numbers.

-- Mutation: a change in the lineup of DNA instructions.
-Sometimes, if the order of DNA changes or if a color is added or taken away, then the instructions for what to build will change, or mutate.
+Mutation: a change in the lineup of DNA instructions.
+Sometimes, if the DNA changes, then the instructions for what to build will change, or mutate.

 By Karla Moeller